Tutorial: Azure Active Directory integration with GitHub

 Configure the following fields:

 a.
-Sign on URL: Enter SAML Single sign-on Service URL from the Configure GitHub section on Azure AD
+In the Sign on URL textbox, paste SAML Single sign-on Service URL value which you have copied from the Azure portal.

 Click on Test SAML configuration to confirm that no validation failures or errors during SSO.